laninsky/comparing_monolithic_UCE_fastas/README.md

 ```
 Contained in this file is every single UCE locus identified in each of the four taxa, using liocanthydrus as the base genome.

-The first major step ([Line 6](https://github.com/laninsky/comparing_monolithic_UCE_fastas/blob/master/monolithic.sh)) is to go into each of the monolithic fasta files, and pull out all the loci for each taxa and then dump them into separate directories.
-Inside these directories, the loci for that taxa are separated out subdirectories corresponding to the base genome they are found in e.g. (for liocanthydrus again):
+The first major step ([Line 6](https://github.com/laninsky/comparing_monolithic_UCE_fastas/blob/master/monolithic.sh)) is to go into each of the monolithic fasta files, and pull out all the loci for each taxon and then dump them into separate directories.
+Inside these directories, the loci for that taxon are separated out into subdirectories corresponding to the base genome they are found in e.g. (for liocanthydrus again):
 ```
 |-liocanthydrus
 	 |- liocanthydrus_insilico-incomplete.fasta